Eve2512/TFL-disruption-analyzer/README.md

 ### Running it yourself
 Install with pip install -r requirements.txt then run python src/archive_raw.py to fetch, and python src/parse.py to build the database and python src/classify.py to label the disruption notices.
 Queries in src/queries.sql run against data/tfl.db with sqlite3

+### The files
+src/archive_raw.py fetches 2 things on every poll, the status of all tube line and the crowding level at a fixed set of stations